About

 After Disneyland, I apprenticed at Braccini’s Stained Glass in Tustin, California and learned glass painting from Bill Rundstrom in Oceanside.
 Bill was trained in the traditional method of apprenticeship at Judson Studios in LA.
 Among other things, he had me boil tin canfuls of beeswax on a hot plate, torturous, old school stained glass stuff I thought at the time.
 His generosity in sharing 50 years of arcane, mysterious knowledge rocked my stained glass world.

 I moved back to the Midwest, worked with Spectrum Neon in Homewood, Illinois, and apprenticed at Pat’s Tattoos in Lockport.
-I am now Curious Art Glass, Yellowstone Leather Art, and Original Neon Tattoo.
+I am now Curious Art Glass, Barn Sour Western Art, and Original Neon Tattoo.